Points of Pride

-- Located six miles north of San Angelo and adjacent to O.C.
-Fisher Lake, ASU’s Management, Instruction and Research (MIR) Center comprises 6,000 acres of range and farm land that serves as a “laboratory” for agriculture students.
-The research and classroom facilities at the site include the Food Safety and Product Development Laboratory and the Mayer-Rousselot Agricultural Education Training Center, the G. Leon Holland Arena and a 2,800-foot greenhouse.
+- ASU’s Management, Instruction and Research (MIR) Center comprises 6,000 acres of range and farm land that serves as a “laboratory” for agriculture students.
+Facilities at the site include the Food Safety and Product Development Laboratory, the Mayer-Rousselot Agricultural Education Training Center, the G. Leon Holland Arena and a 2,800-foot greenhouse.

 - ASU’s Detachment 847 is one of the largest and most honored Air Force ROTC detachments at colleges and universities nationally.
 It won the Right of Line Award as the top medium-sized detachment in the U.S. in 2015.

 - The ASU Center for International Studies offers summer, semester and academic year programs in multiple academic disciplines in Europe, Africa, Central America and the Far East.